 The Weber Genesis E-335 propane gas grill is one of the best-selling models from the company’s product range and is powered by a world-class Gs4 grilling engine.

 It comes with a separate searing station, and a slew of premium features like a tuck-away warming rack, and an enclosed grill cabinet.

 One of the key features that make the Weber Genesis E-335 stand out from the crowd is its Weber Connect Smart Technology app option.
 It is Weber’s app-connected thermometer that allows you to monitor the doneness for four types of meat remotely.

 It even notifies you on your smart device once the desired temperature is reached, and the food is ready to be served.

-The Weber Genesis II E-335 comes with a side burner to sauté vegetables or simmer sauces.
+The Weber Genesis E-335 comes with a side burner to sauté vegetables or simmer sauces.
 It also offers excellent heat retention, thanks to its porcelain-enameled lid that protects the grill from the elements too!

 3. Burner Quality

 The Monument Grills 35633 propane gas grill comes with four main stainless steel burners, plus a side burner, and a sear burner.